Pranave15/A-Comparative-Study-of-Reward-Systems-in-Autonomous-Racing-Car-using-DQN/README.md

 ## Introduction

-The goal of this project is to develop and train autonomous racing cars using Deep Q-Learning (DQN) and
+The goal of this project is to develop and train autonomous racing cars using Deep Q-Learning (DQN) and this is the Readme.md file.